-Only public and large proprietary companies will be required to have a whistleblower policy.
-As a matter of good corporate governance however, once the legislation is passed, all companies should adopt a whistleblower policy to ensure the protections in the legislation are observed.
+Only public, large private companies and private companies that are trustees of RSEs will be required to have a whistleblower policy.
+As a matter of good corporate governance however all companies should adopt a whistleblower policy to ensure the protections in the legislation are observed.

 Companies required to have a whistleblower policy must ensure it is available to the officers and employees of the company.

 To comply with the legislation, a whistleblower policy will need to contain:

 - the protections available to the whistleblower;

 - how to make a disclosure, including details of the people to whom disclosures may be made;

 - information on how the company can support whistleblowers and protect them from victimising conduct by management or other employees;

 - information about how the company will investigate disclosures;

 - how the company will ensure fair treatment of employees who are mentioned in disclosures; and